Night Wings

 A Weaver’s Song

-A smooth, soft vibration starts at the tip of my wings.
+A smooth, soft vibration shakes the tips of my wings.

 It’s a pleasant low sound, that reminds me of rumbling thunder.